infinitytec/ha-cc-openweathermap_air_quality/README.md

 ![Home_Assistant](https://img.shields.io/badge/Home-Assistant-blue) [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg)](https://github.com/custom-components/hacs) [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs) ![GitHub](https://img.shields.io/github/license/viktak/ha-cc-openweathermap_all) ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/viktak/ha-cc-openweathermap_all)

-# Forked from ha-cc-openweathermap_all by [viktak](https://github.com/viktak/ha-cc-openweathermap_all)
+# OpenWeatherMap Air Quality
 Home Assistant custom component combining multiple OpenWeatherMap API calls for air quality.

+Forked from ha-cc-openweathermap_all by [viktak](https://github.com/viktak/ha-cc-openweathermap_all).
 This fork is to try to maintain functionality of the integration.
-The API requires a credit card number.
+The API does require a credit card number, which is what led to the original version being archived.

+# THIS IS A WORK IN PROGRESS.
+THINGS MAY BREAK.
+DOES USE VIBE CODING!

+Improvements over the original version (not all are implemented yet):
+- Dropped the unsupported UV index sensor
+- Virtual device for better UI navigation
+- UI configuration (not started)
+- EPA estimated AQI (not started)
+- Ensures values do not drop to negative numbers (in testing)
+- Updated units to match Home Assistant guidelines

 ## Installation

 ### Automatic
-Use HACS to install it.
+Use HACS to install it from this repository.

 ### Manual
 Copy the files to their proper location

 ## Usage

-`configuration.yaml`:
+Add to your `configuration.yaml` file:
 ```yaml
 sensor:
     - platform: openweathermap_air_quality